 Meanwhile, what can you do while waiting for next year?
 You will need to maintain a valid visa status to stay in the United States or leave.
 Your options may include taking advantage of the STEM OPT 17-month extension, returning to school, or finding a job that enables you to use another visa category such as O (extraordinary ability) or J (exchange visitor).
 You should speak with a competent immigration attorney who can advise you on your options.

 Remember that all H-1B employers are required to follow the wage laws and pay employees the required wage.
 If you are not being paid your required wage or have experienced other employer violations, contact a competent attorney to discuss your legal rights.

-For more information about legal services we offer to H-1B employees, see our page here: http://h1blegalrights.com/legal-services-for-h-1b-employees/
+For more information about legal services we offer to foreign workers, including H-1B employees, see our page here or contact us at email@example.com.